Scan at the box office and concession stand to:

 10/26/2020 • 3 min read

 Thanksgiving is always a good time to watch new movies in theatres.
 Some of the year's biggest films are released when families have time off and plenty of opportunities to go to the movies.
-Thanksgiving 2020 will be a little bit different, since the months that lead up to this year's holiday has been the most unusual many of us have ever experienced.
+The last couple of Thanksgiving holidays were a bit different than most, but we're hoping that in 2022 Thanksgiving will be a lot more, well, normal.

 We're looking forward to all the things Thanksgiving represents — being able to be with our families, loved ones, and friends for a good meal and a trip to the movies — more than usual this year, even if we have to achieve all those things in different ways than normal.
 Movies, however, will be the constant.
 Here are the new movies to watch in theatres over the long weekend, too!